Rwandan Convicted Of Genocide Faces 30-year Jail Term - UrduPoint

 He was also convicted of war crimes for 11 killings in Rwanda, under Belgium's code of universal jurisdiction for the most serious offences.

+"You are sending a signal not only to Mr Neretse, but also the rest of the world," D'Oultremont said.
+"The signal will be clear; sir, madam, you will never sleep easy and Belgium will never be a land of impunity for genocidaires and war criminals.

+"You'll never be welcome and we'll track you to the end," he said, stressing that Neretse had never admitted his crimes nor expressed regret.

-Neretse remained passive in the dock as the verdict was being delivered on Thursday, but many have a chance to speak during Friday's sentencing hearing.
+Neretse remained passive in the dock during the sentencing hearing, just as he had while the verdict was read, but his lawyer continued to protest his innocence.

 Belgium has already held four trials and condemned eight perpetrators of killings in its former colony, but Neretse is the first defendant to be specifically convicted of the most grave charge -- genocide.